aosabook/500lines/search-engine/README.md

             shutil.rmtree(segment.name)

-First, if we only have one primary segment, there's no need to merge it;
+First, if we only have one primary segment, there’s no need to merge it;
 we can just return.
 But if we have more than one,
 we open all of them and hook them up to a heap,